Updated: May 26, 2022

 You should apply for a study permit online as soon as you receive your letter of admission to UBC.
 Applications can take several months to process.

 How do you apply?

 To prepare your application, visit UBC’s step-by-step initial study permit tutorial for UBC Okanagan or UBC Vancouver.
 Here, you’ll learn about the application process, how to fill out the application form, and what documents to provide.

 If you are currently a resident of Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Senegal, Saint Vincent and the Grenadines, Trinidad and Tobago, or Vietnam, and are considering applying through the Student Direct Stream, learn about pre-payment of tuition for UBC Okanagan or UBC Vancouver.
 Please see our frequently asked questions.

 If you are a US citizen, US permanent resident, or a resident of Greenland or St. Pierre and Miquelon, you can apply for a study permit at the airport or land border crossing on arrival.
 Read through the study permit page to find out more, and remember to bring all your original documents with you.

 You are coming to UBC from a Canadian high school

-If you have been studying in secondary/high school in Canada and you have been admitted to UBC, you must apply to extend your study permit.
-You must do this within 90 days after receiving written confirmation of high school completion, or before your study permit expires – whichever comes first.
+If you have been studying in secondary/high school in Canada and you have been admitted to UBC, you must apply to extend your study permit before it becomes invalid.
+Your study permit becomes invalid in one of two ways: either 90 days after you receive written confirmation of your high school completion (even if your study permit has not expired), or on your study permit’s expiry date – whichever comes first.